DU-Bii/module-6-Integrative-Bioinformatics/current/README.md

 Concepts:

-- Integrative bioinformatics approaches and their application to cancer (Laura Cantini)
+- Integrative bioinformatics approaches and their application to cancer
        - Motivation
        - Which approach to answer which question (subsetting, modules, pathways) ?
        - Main methodologies: networks, matrix factorisation